-You will often find this combo block easier to defense if your lineman is aggressive to the drive block from his man on.
-As I mentioned last month, we will always have our 3-technique play with his gap hand down and gap foot back to help him defeat the double team.
+You will often find this combo block easier to defense if your lineman is aggressive to the drive block.
+We will always have our three-technique play with his gap hand down and gap foot back to help him defeat the double team.

-Because his gap foot is back, his first step will allow him to sit on the double team more effectively, when it is already inside the tackle’s down block.
+Because his gap foot is back, his first step allows him to sit on the double team more effectively, when it’s already inside the tackle’s down block.

 Diag.
 5, Combo Blocks

 If we attack this with our man on keys, we can squeeze him down the LOS and make it difficult for him to come off to the backer.
-This will force the pressure key or near lineman to attempt to come off to the backer.
-It is not what they want to do and it increases our success against the zone play.
+This forces the pressure key or near lineman to come off to the backer.
+It’s not what they want to do and it increases our success against the zone play.

-Teams who run toss or the outside zone play (stretch) will attempt to get up to the second level quickly, leaving the near lineman to overtake our defensive lineman.
-This is easily recognizable by the flat step of our man on, similar to a veer block, except that our pressure key is coming quickly to overtake us (veer = no pressure key).
+Teams that run the outside zone play will attempt to get up to the second level quickly, leaving the near lineman to overtake our defensive lineman.
+This is easily recognizable by the flat step of our man on, similar to a veer block, except that our pressure key is coming to overtake us (veer = no pressure key).

 Diag.
 6, Another “Battle of One” Keys

-The last combination block we will spend a lot of time on vs two back teams is the pull with a down block.
+The last combination block we spend time on against two-back teams is the pull with a down block.
 The reason I refer to this as a combination block is because we are incorporating a pressure key and must work against two linemen to simulate this block.

-As mentioned before, we will always use the pulling lineman’s direction to initiate our next move.
-I will use the 3 technique tackle most of the time to get him used to feeling where the down block is in relation to his shoulder and hip.
+We always use the pulling lineman’s direction to initiate our next move.
+I will use the three-technique tackle most of the time to get him used to feeling where the down block is in relation to his shoulder and hip.

 If the center takes a good step and we feel his weight on our shoulder (front), we will drop our inside hand and cross the center’s face to run down the ball carrier.

-In the 43, we will always have a backside LB to account for cutback.
-That is the reason I allow our players to cross face.
+In the 43, we will always have a backside LB to account for the cutback.
+That’s the reason I allow our players to cross face.

 As with the man on blocks, we will use a progression and a “fit” principle to teach our defensive linemen how to recognize and defeat the different combo blocks.

-We will then run the predicted drill at half speed vs the scoop-on and progress to full speed until the kids can properly recognize and defeat the block.
+We then run the predicted drill at half speed vs. the scoop-on and progress to full speed until the kids can properly recognize and defeat the block.

-We will use this method for all of the combo blocks.
-Once we have covered the “fit” drill, predicted – we will continue with the unpredicted drill and show them all four-combo blocks.
+We use this method for all of the combo blocks.
+Once we have covered the “fit” drill, we continue with the unpredicted drill and show them all four-combo blocks.

-Again, you can incorporate another drill at the finish, whether it’s an angle tackle, fumble, or finish through to a cone (pursuit).
+Again, you can incorporate another drill at the finish, whether it’s an angle tackle, fumble or finish through to a cone.

-Repetition is the key to success with the big men on the defensive line and it is our job as coaches to implement and change drills daily—preparing them for what schemes they will encounter on game day.
-I cannot stress enough the importance of playing with your hands and keeping your pad level lower than your opponent in order to achieve success vs the run.
+Repetition is the key to success with the big men on the defensive line.
+I cannot stress enough the importance of playing with your hands and keeping your pad level lower than your opponent to achieve success vs. the run.

-It’s easy for a guy rushing the edge to almost back off because of the separation from his man, only to find that the offensive lineman has moved his feet and re-set his hands or the QB feels pressure and leaves the pocket.
+It’s easy for a guy rushing the edge to back off because of the separation from his man, only to find that the offensive lineman has moved his feet and reset his hands, or the QB feels pressure and leaves the pocket.
 You find you have a lot more work to do.

 Just as with the run game, our beginning in teaching pass rush is the get-off.
 We will use two drills to warm up for our pass rush progressions.

 On movement, they will drive the up-leg forward and see if they can get their foot a few inches past where the down hand had been.
-This is, of course, an exaggerated first step, but it gets them thinking about getting a jump on an O-lineman in a passing situation.
+This is an exaggerated first step, but it gets them thinking about getting a jump on an O-lineman in a passing situation.

-The Rabbit drill involves the use of one of our four blocks to simulate an offensive lineman in a 2-point stance two yards off the LOS.
-Our defensive linemen are reacting to the movement of the offensive man who is attempting to backpedal for five yards without the defensive lineman touching him.
-We want our lineman to take a great first, up field step and get to a half-man on the O-lineman with both hands to the outside shoulder before he gets to five yards.
+The Rabbit drill involves the use of one of our four blocks to simulate an offensive lineman in a two-point stance 2 yards off the LOS.
+Our defensive linemen are reacting to the movement of the offensive man, who is attempting to backpedal for 5 yards without the defensive lineman touching him.
+We want our lineman to take a great first, up field step and get to a half-man on the O-lineman with both hands to the outside shoulder before he gets to 5 yards.

-Again, we’re teaching the lineman to have a much longer first step vs high-hat pass sets.
-From here, we will begin the fit and progression period of our pass rush.
-We use several different moves with counters built in, and I think it is the coach’s responsibility to find which move works best for each individual and have him perfect it.
+Again, we’re teaching the lineman to have a longer first step vs. high-hat pass sets.
+From here, we begin the fit and progression period of our pass rush.
+We use several different moves with counters built in, and I think it’s the coach’s responsibility to find which move works best for each individual and have him perfect it.

 The speed rush we teach is the Tomahawk speed.
-We will flex our ends outside the blocker about a yard and on the snap, have them drop to about 4.5 – 5 yards back and drive their inside hand down on the outside hand of the offensive lineman—simulating a “chopping” motion and dropping their shoulder to the hip of the O-lineman and ripping hard up with their elbows high and driving into the back or side of the O-lineman.
+We will flex our ends outside the blocker roughly 1 yard and, on the snap, have them drop to about 4.5 – 5 yards back and drive their inside hand down on the outside hand of the offensive lineman.
+This simulates a “chopping” motion and drops their shoulder to the hip of the O-lineman, ripping up hard with their elbows high and driving into the back or side of the O-lineman.

-We will use the fit drill to finish the last part of this rush by placing a defensive lineman into either a man or a shield with his inside hand down and the same shoulder on the hip, or hip height of a shield.
+We will use the fit drill to finish the last part of this rush by placing a defensive lineman into either a man or a shield with his inside hand down and the same shoulder on the hip.

-On the whistle, the defensive lineman will finish the remainder of the move by ripping his elbow high, leaning on his man or shield and finishing with a five yard burst to a cone, pop-up bag, or coach holding a ball for a strip drill finish.
+On the whistle, the defensive lineman finishes the remainder of the move by ripping his elbow high, leaning on his man or shield, and finishing with a 5-yard burst to a cone or coach.

-It is important to teach your players to go for the ball with their up field arm and secure the sack with the other.
-Use a pop-up bag for the QB and hold a ball out opposite the bag so that the player can run through the bag as he knocks down the ball.
+It’s important to teach your players to go for the ball with their up field arm and secure the sack with the other.
+Use a pop-up bag for the QB and hold a ball out opposite the bag, allowing the player to run through the bag as he knocks down the ball.

 This is an example of how you can teach your defensive lineman to get an O-lineman out of his power position because he must move his feet to accommodate for your speed.

-The counter to the Tomahawk speed is the “Ninja” spin and we will use the same fit drill only this time having the defensive lineman in a defeated position on the man or shield (QB or bag is underneath our path) and finish through the counter with the same burst drill at the end.
+The counter to the Tomahawk speed is the Ninja spin, and we use the same fit drill, only this time having the defensive lineman in a defeated position on the man or shield (QB or bag is underneath our path) and finish through the counter with the same burst drill at the end.

 Here is where you can coach the kids up on particular techniques.
 Go twice to each side and rotate.
-Next, do the same movements except to continue to either shuffle our feet or reverse carioca past the O-lineman so our butt is facing the QB and stop.
-Coaching technique: Do twice to a side and rotate.
+Next, do the same movements except to continue to shuffle our feet past the O-lineman so our butt is facing the QB and stop.

 Next, execute the finish from the end of the last progression with a rip or punch to separate from the O-lineman.

-Lastly, we will do all three parts of the move at once again finish with a burst to a bag, cone, or coach for five yards.
-Use the same finishers as with the Tomahawk to work strip, sack, or fumble.
+Lastly, we will do all three parts of the move at once again finish with a burst to a bag, cone or coach for 5 yards.
+Use the same finishers as with the Tomahawk to work strip, sack or fumble.

-Very important: With any pass rush move you teach, you must always coach your players to have a plan for every down in case they get a high-hat read.
+With any pass-rush move, you must always coach your players to have a plan for every down in case they get a high-hat read.
 Since they must already have a plan of attack, they need not hesitate.
 One second of hesitation could mean the difference in a QB having the necessary time to throw downfield and hurt you.

 Use your power arm technique to turn the hips of the O-lineman and flip your hips at the same time, you should shuffle your feet to get beyond his hip and finish with a rip or punch to the QB.